 If I had to recommend one card to get started, it would be the Chase Sapphire Preferred.

-Chase Sapphire Preferred – This card offers a $500 bonus (in the form of 50,000 Chase Ultimate Rewards Points, which are actually worth more like $750 if you use it toward travel) just for signing up and spending $4,000 in the first 3 months.
-It does have a $95 per year fee (waived the first year), so after the first year I would recommend calling to get the card downgraded to a no-fee card with similar benefits.
+Chase Sapphire Preferred – This card offers a $600 bonus (in the form of 60,000 Chase Ultimate Rewards Points, which are actually worth more like $750 or more if you use it toward travel) just for signing up and spending $4,000 in the first 3 months.
+It does have a $95 per year fee , so after the first year I would recommend calling to get the card downgraded to a no-fee card with similar benefits.

 6. SELLING ON EBAY

 Skills Needed: An eye for a good deal at garage sales/thrift stores